Robertobr122/algoritmos-facisa/README.md

 4. **User Interaction**:
    - The system interacts with users via a console interface, where they can input commands to add, remove, search for, or display books.

-## Project Structure

-- `src/`: The source code directory, containing all the classes and logic for the project.
-  - `Main.java`: The entry point of the program where the user can interact with the system.
-  - `Livro.java`: Represents a book in the system, containing information such as title, author, and publication year.
-  - `ArvoreBinaria.java`: Implements the binary search tree structure and methods for managing books in the library.

-## How to Run

-1. Clone this repository.
-2. Open the project in your preferred Java IDE (e.g., IntelliJ, Eclipse).
-3. Run the `Main.java` class to start the application.

 ---

 # Sistema de Gerenciamento de Biblioteca - Projeto Universitário